 4- E-learning consists of animated training materials about entrepreneurship, innovation and e-commerce.

 About 10 youngsters from each partner country will participate in trainings and study visits experience in three different countries and will have had the opportunity to observe other countries and compare them with their own reality.
-At the end of the learning/teaching activities totally 30 youngsters will have gained the knowledge on mentorship/innovation, entrepreneurship and ecommerce through structured short term face to face trainings programmed according to the modern education approach.
-Then, they will hold seminars and share their experiences regarding the project theme.
-The youngsters who will have the trainings on mentorship/innovation, entrepreneurship and ecommerce will be active on creating the content of E-guide, country reports and E-learning.
+At the end of the learning/teaching activities totally 30 youngsters have gained the knowledge on mentorship/innovation, entrepreneurship and ecommerce through structured short term face to face trainings programmed according to the modern education approach.
+Then, they hold seminars and share their experiences regarding the project theme.
+The youngsters who had the trainings on mentorship/innovation, entrepreneurship and ecommerce are active on creating the content of E-guide, country reports and E-learning.

 Last, but not least, project outputs must be better targeted in order to cover disadvantaged and under- represented groups; equip young entrepreneurs with more practical skills; develop tailored training online through web-based platforms.
 They should partner with diverse actors, including development agencies, NGOs, communities and local bushiness organisations.